 By Marc Benjamin

-Fresno County is being fined more than $100,000 by the California Occupational Safety and Health Administration for its role in the April 17 gas line explosion that killed a Fresno County Jail inmate worker and injured 12 others.
+Last month, Fresno County was fined $101,125 for five violations by the California Occupational Safety and Health Administration for its role in the April 17 gas line explosion that killed a Fresno County jail inmate worker and injured 12 others.

 The state worker-safety agency says the county failed to outline the hazard presented by an underground line at the work site.